JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 **Create Asynchronous Task Assignment Command:**
      [ ] Implemented the `todo add "@user" "<description>"` and `todo list` CLI commands, allowing tasks to be assigned and viewed in a shared Redis-backed list.
 Ensure Redis interactions are asynchronous.
 **Develop Shared Team Checkpoints:**
-     [ ] Enhanced the `checkpoint save` and `checkpoint load` commands to optionally use Redis, allowing teams to share and restore specific Giblet session states.
+     [ ] Enhanced the `checkpoint save` and `checkpoint load` commands to optionally use Redis, allowing teams to share and restore specific Coddy session states.
 **Reflect and Evaluate Phase Outcomes:**
      [ ] Test collaborative features for reliability and ease of use.